 A rule of thumb is that each storey in a block is likely to be below 3 metres in height.
 This means in practice it is unlikely that a building with just three storeys would qualify.

 You can continue your lease extension knowing that you don't have any protection to lose.

 It is also quite unlikely, but possible, that a building with four storeys would qualify, because only the distance from the ground to the top of the first three storeys are included in the measurement.

 You may already know the height of your building or have been told whether it qualifies under the BSA 2022.
 You could also ask your freeholder.
 Particularly if your freeholder is an institution (e.g. a local authority, housing association or large private freeholder) then they should have this information because they need to understand their own obligations in relation to the Building Safety Act and Fire Safety Regulations.
 Certainly if you instruct us for a lease extension we will ask them as part of our process.

 The only way you can be 100% sure of a building height is to measure it yourself – or instruct someone to do it for you.
-Most local building surveyors should be able to do this, or we have spoken to THS Concepts who have developed a specialist Building Height Survey service where they can do this and can travel Nationwide.
+Most local building surveyors should be able to do this, or we have spoken to THS Concepts who have developed a specialist Building Height Survey service where they can do this and can travel across England and Wales.

 If you want to understand how a surveyor would measure your building (or want to do it yourself) you may find this guide provided by the Government or a more detailed one provided by THS Concepts helpful.

 The Building Safety Act 2022 includes any building which is 5 or more storeys, irrespective of how high it is.

 As a result, if it is 5 storeys, then there is no need to measure it.